w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 This repo contains collections of Ansible scripts inside the [ansible/](ansible) directory, so called "Roles", which are responsible for the provisioning of all configured nodes.
-It automatically sets up the [Application Layer](README.md/#application-creation) and manages updates for Polkadot software releases.
+It automatically sets up the [Application Layer](README.md/#application-layer) and manages updates for Polkadot software releases.

 There is a main Ansible Playbook that orchestrates all the roles, it gets executed locally on your machine, then connects to the configured nodes and sets up the required tooling.
-Firewalls, Polkadot and all its dependencies are installed by issuing a single command.
+Firewalls, Polkadot nodes and all its dependencies are installed by issuing a single command.
 No manual intervention into the remote nodes is required.